 The centralized data modeling approach is really helpful in many practical scenarios.
-This article focuses on achieving it using Power BI Templates and sharing the centralized data model across the organization.
+This article focuses on achieving it using Power BI Templates and sharing the centralized Power BI data model across the organization.
 In addition, we are going to highlight the importance of maintaining common reporting tables in a central location for better management.

-Data modeling is the way you can arrange and link your organizational data (typically in the form of tables) for reporting and analysis.
+Power BI Data modeling is the way you can arrange and link your organizational data (typically in the form of tables) for reporting and analysis.

 In other words, it is the strategy of lining tables with each other to get useful information by following the standard practices and domain knowledge of the organization.